ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

   - Helped my father out with gardening.
   - Learned that to prevent weeds, need a black tapestry over the dirt, but surrounding the wanted potted plants.
 - Photography!
+  - Shot for a special someone, grad photos.
   - When popping the champagne, pre-pop it already without shaking and place a finger on the top.
   - When ready to take the photo, shake the bottle, and unleash the power!
   - Always clean after yourself, confetti is everywhere from other people.